 - What context would be useful to have for anything troubleshooting that may come up?

-- The application engineer and CE get to work together to decide how they want to approach things.
+- The support engineer and CE get to work together to decide how they want to approach things.
 If anything comes up that seems like professional services work, then it is important that they check-in with leadership to weigh the pros/cons of what is best for Sourcegraph to say yes vs no.

 There are two differences between post-sales strategic customers and pre-sales that allow us to offer this benefit and maintain flexibility where we need it: